bensaufley/jQuery.merryGoRound.js/README.md

     - **Default:** `function($sel) { }`
 - `onStart`:
     - Function that passes the currently-focused child in a jQuery object for manipulation before moving the carousel.
-    - Example usage: to de-emphasize the focused object before the focus changes.
     - **Default:** `function($sel) { }`
-    - Example:
+    - Example usage: to de-emphasize the focused object before the focus changes:

 ```javascript
 function($sel) {